Why Businesses are Upskilling Employees For a Post-Pandemic Era

 It's no surprise that the most impacted industries include restaurants, tourism and retail.

 While many industries struggle to hire new employees, businesses are taking this unique time as an opportunity to upskill and reskill their current workforce.

 More than just a way to keep businesses running, upskilling employees allows for better employee engagement, higher employee retention, attracts new talent and transitions the business to a more agile state quicker.

 According to McKinsey & Company, “Now is the time for companies to double down on their learning budgets and commit to reskilling.
 Developing this muscle will also strengthen companies for future disruptions.”

-We’re now in an era where leaders need to think about how they can reskill and upskill their workforce to deliver on new business models.
-There are crucial steps you can take to start reskilling and rebuilding your workforce.
+We’re now in an era where leaders must think about how they can reskill and upskill their workforce to deliver on new business models.
+You can take crucial steps to start reskilling and rebuilding your workforce.